-Statistics estimate 1,340 children in the United States will die from cancer this year.
-And on December 31, 2012, as the nation prepared to ring in the New Year, the childhood cancer ball was dropped and passed on to yet another 1,000+ sets of unsuspecting parents.
+Statistics estimate nearly 2,000 children and teens in the United States will die from cancer this year*.
+And on December 31, 2013, as the nation prepared to ring in the New Year, the childhood cancer ball was dropped and passed on to yet another 10,000 sets of unsuspecting parents.

 And that ball will keep rolling and rolling until the end of time.
 And the people in its path will not know what hit them.

 Childhood cancer is unique in that it is not predictable.
 The number one risk factor for childhood cancer is being a child.

+That’s it.
 There are no lifestyle changes you can make and no preventative measures you can take to protect your child from cancer.
 You can banish the phrase from your vocabulary and put it out of your mind, but as it stands now, nothing will stop it from stalking your family and taking your child, or the child of someone you care about.

 At least, not now, anyway.
 But what about in the future?

-In the meantime, I got hold my son’s hand as we walked away from cancer.
+In the meantime, I got to hold my son’s hand as we walked away from cancer.
 I was allowed the privilege of watching him walk out of the hospital room and venture into a life I believe he will never take for granted.

-It’s easy to remember names like my son, Will’s.
+It’s easy to remember names like my son’s, Will.
 He is a survivor.
 He represents the side of cancer most people like to think about: the triumphant side.
 However difficult it might be to listen to the details of his battle, it is pleasant to see him wearing the gilded sash of an honored survivor.
-He lives and breathes the happy ending which isn’t always possible for smallest victims of cancer.
+He lives and breathes the happy ending which isn’t always possible for the smallest victims of cancer.
 And so very often the battle cry from those precious souls is lost in the jubilant celebration of one very lucky child.

-He’s my child and I am so blessed he survived; but, for me, that just isn’t enough.
+He’s my child and I am so blessed he survived.
+But, for me, that just isn’t enough.

 And because of Ryan, a little boy who finally came home last month to parents who will spend a lifetime dreaming about what it would have been like to hold his hand as he walked through the front door.

 It will never, ever be enough.
-It just can’t be.
-As long as there are children living with cancer and dying because of it, I will push for awareness, I will bully for funding, and I will beg for understanding and awareness that this disease can be stopped if we make it a priority to do so.all the children whose lives have been touched by childhood cancer.
+As long as there are children living with cancer and dying because of it, I will push for awareness, I will bully for funding, and I will beg for understanding that this disease can be stopped if we make it a priority to do so.all the children whose lives have been touched by childhood cancer.
 Help us fight for a cure in honor of those currently fighting and surviving, in memory of those who lost their lives, and in anticipation of those yet to be called.